rajdeepchoudaryn/PHARMACY-MANAGEMENT-SYSTEM/README.md

-💊 Pharmacy Management System (Python Tkinter)
+🌱 Nursery Management System (Python Tkinter)
 📌 Description

-Pharmacy Management System is a desktop-based application developed using Python and Tkinter to automate and simplify the daily operations of a medical store.
-The main goal of this project is to provide an efficient billing system, manage medicine inventory, and securely store customer data in a database.
+Nursery Management System is a desktop-based application developed using Python and Tkinter to automate and simplify the daily operations of a plant nursery.
+The main goal of this project is to provide an efficient billing system, manage plant inventory, and securely store customer data in a database.

-The application allows users to generate bills by entering customer details such as name, phone number, age, and selected medicines.
-It automatically calculates totals and creates a detailed bill showing medicine names, quantities, prices, and final amount.
+The application allows users to generate bills by entering customer details such as name, phone number, age, and selected plants.
+It automatically calculates totals and creates a detailed bill showing plant names, quantities, prices, and final amount.
 The generated bill can be printed, and all transaction data is saved in the database for future reference.

-Each medicine includes proper information such as description, price, expiry date, and stock status, helping pharmacists easily track available items.
-The system also identifies out-of-stock medicines, making inventory management simple and organized.
+Each plant includes proper information such as description, price, category, and stock status, helping nursery staff easily track available items.
+The system also identifies out-of-stock plants, making inventory management simple and organized.

 A secure Admin Panel is included, accessible only to authorized users.
-Through this panel, the admin can add new medicines, update existing medicine records, manage stock levels, and view customer purchase history using a unique reference number.
+Through this panel, the admin can add new plants, update existing records, manage stock levels, and view customer purchase history using a unique reference number.
 This helps in tracking customers and maintaining accurate sales records.

-Overall, this Pharmacy Management System reduces manual work, improves accuracy, and provides a user-friendly interface for managing pharmacy operations efficiently.
-It is an ideal solution for small to medium medical stores looking to digitize their workflow.
+Overall, this Nursery Management System reduces manual work, improves accuracy, and provides a user-friendly interface for managing nursery operations efficiently.
+It is an ideal solution for small to medium nurseries looking to digitize their workflow.

 ✨ Features

-Customer billing with name, phone, age, and medicine details
+Customer billing with name, phone, age, and plant details

 Automatic bill generation with total calculation